secured lock Secured with SHA-256 Encryption

 • You should be able to prove that you searched for auto insurance in the voluntary market for at least 60 days

-• You should not have missed premium payment in the last 12 months
+• You should not have missed premium payments in the last 12 months

-If your driver’s license is suspended or revoked due to multiple traffic offenses, DUI violations, or uninsured auto accident, your insurer would need to file a form with the Department of Public Safety certifying that you have the necessary insurance coverage.
+If your driver’s license is suspended or revoked due to multiple traffic offenses, DUI violations, or uninsured auto accidents, your insurer must file a form with the Department of Public Safety certifying that you have the necessary insurance coverage.

 What is low-cost insurance in Minnesota?